thosgood/this-weeks-finds/markdown/151-200/week159.md

 Supervector spaces work a lot like ordinary vector spaces, so we can redo all of math replacing vector spaces by supervector spaces.
-To do this, we just copy all the usual stuff, EXCEPT that whenever we switch two vectors past each other in our formulas, we stick in an extra minus sign when they're both odd!
+To do this, we just copy all the usual stuff, **except** that whenever we switch two vectors past each other in our formulas, we stick in an extra minus sign when they're both odd!
 This reflects the way fermions actually work in nature: when you exchange two of them, their wavefunction picks